Level 1 – Foundation Phase

 Support recovery and help your body settle.

-Progression Guidance (Weeks 1–4)
+Progression Guidance

 • Complete 1–2 rounds comfortably

-• Add an additional round
+• Add an extra round if comfortable

 • Reduce rest slightly